This is the third part of the series on Spiritual warfare. This segment is entitled “Spiritual Warfare: The Conditions of the Mind.”

 8 A double minded man is unstable in all his ways.

-We can’t approach God wondering if He’s going to answer our prayers.
-We are to approach him in faith, knowing that He’s going to answer them.
+We can’t approach God wondering whether He’ll answer our prayers.
+We are to approach him in faith, knowing that He will answer them.

 Christians, who are walking in the Spirit of Christ, should never wonder, but walk victoriously.
 Remember what Jesus said in Mark 11:24: “Therefore I say unto you, What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them.”